geekygirlsarah/personal-readme/README.md

 - I generally prefer regular feedback delivered more often than less.
 (I think less often means stuff gets missed.)
 - If feedback is mixed in with non-feedback, I might miss it or it might not always come off as important as it should be.
 - I prefer feedback to be as constructive as possible, talking about situations and events that happened rather than broad or vague descriptions. (i.e. "When you worked on X, you did Y, which was/wasn't good." instead of "You don't do Y well.")
 - If you have positive and negative feedback, please give both.
-(Order is less important than actually giving both.)
+(Order is less important than actually giving everything.)
-- If you have only negative feedback, that's ok, but if I'm delivered only negative feedback for an extended period of time, I will probably fall into a negative mental state and need a day to recover.
+- If you have only negative feedback, that's ok, but if I'm delivered a lot of negative feedback for an extended period of time, I will probably fall into a negative mental state and need a day to recover.
 - I am willing to receive feedback via video call, Slack/Team messages, documents, or any other form of communication.

 #### Giving feedback